Report Birth Abroad

 5. Proof of identity for both parents (i.e. passport, Lebanese ID, U.S. driver’s license)

 6. Proof of citizenship for U.S. citizen parent(s).
-(Naturalization certificate, U.S. passport, original U.S. birth certificate, Certificate of Citizenship, Consular Report of Birth Abroad).
+(U.S. passport, Naturalization certificate, Certificate of Citizenship, Consular Report of Birth Abroad).

 7. Parents who have previously documented children born abroad should bring the other Consular Reports of Birth Abroad.

 8. One matte finish (not glossy) photograph 2 inches square (5x5 cm), showing a full frontal view of the child's face with a light background.
-Please make sure that ears and eyebrows are visible.
+Please make sure that ears and eyebrows are visible - SEE PHOTO SPECIFICATIONS

 If only one parent of the child is an American citizen

-In addition to the documents listed above, the American citizen parent must provide documentary evidence of at least five year’s physical presence in the U.S. prior to the child’s birth, two of which are after the age of 14 (10 years with 5 after the age of 14, if the child was born before 1986).
+In addition to the documents listed above, the American citizen parent must provide documentary evidence of at least five year’s physical presence in the U.S. prior to the child’s birth, two of which are after the age of 14.

 What constitutes U.S. physical presence: U.S. citizens may count any time they have been physically present in the United States or its outlying possessions prior to the child’s birth.
 Naturalized U.S. Citizens may count time spent in the U.S. prior to their naturalization, regardless of their status.